Nonlinear anisotropic equilibrium reconstruction in axisymmetric magnetic mirrors: Conclusion and future work

 \section{Conclusion and future work}

 In this work we have provided a framework for equilibrium reconstruction and the measurement of key plasma parameters such as $\langle \beta \rangle$, $\langle E_i\rangle$, and $W_\mathrm{tot}$ in axisymmetric magnetic mirrors.
-This represents the first measurements of a non-Maxwellian plasma in WHAM, the first use of machine learning to enhance nonlinear equilibrium reconstruction in fusion experiments, and the first use of kinetic basis functions in equilibrium reconstructions of fusion experiments.
+This represents the first measurements of a non-Maxwellian plasma in WHAM, and the first use of fully kinetic basis functions in magnetic equilibrium reconstructions of fusion experiments.

-We developed a free-boundary anisotropic Grad-Shafranov solver in the \texttt{Pleiades} code and developed a nonlinear equilibrium reconstruction method utilizing basis functions based on solutions to the Fokker-Planck equation \cite{Egedal2022} as well as a machine learning enhanced nonlinear optimization algorithm utilizing SCBO. \cite{Eriksson2021} We verified using synthetic measurements that our reconstructions were able to measure the ion energy, plasma beta, and stored energy to within $\sim20\%$ of their actual values using only diagnostics that are presently available in the WHAM experiment.
+We developed a free-boundary anisotropic Grad-Shafranov solver in the \texttt{Pleiades} code and developed a nonlinear equilibrium reconstruction method utilizing basis functions based on solutions to the Fokker-Planck equation \cite{Egedal2022} as well as a machine learning enhanced nonlinear optimization algorithm with uncertainty quantification utilizing SCBO. \cite{Eriksson2021} We verified using synthetic measurements that our reconstructions were able to measure the ion energy, plasma beta, and stored energy to within $\sim20\%$ of their actual values using only diagnostics that are presently available in the WHAM experiment.
 We then reconstructed WHAM experiments in which Thomson scattering data was available. \cite{Fujii2025} The equilibrium reconstructions indicated the presence of sloshing ions in some WHAM experiments, and we demonstrated, using estimates of the fast electron pressure profiles, that these measurements were unlikely to be the result of sloshing electrons.
-However, future better diagnosed experiments and a more rigorous set of fast electron basis functions will be required to totally quantify the importance of fast electrons in reconstructions of WHAM experiments.
-Future reconstructions may also include the impact of parallel flows that could potentially be relevant outside the core in the mirror expanders where there are low fields and fast outflows.
-These flows are unlikely to affect core reconstructions but could affect the field line curvature and may be important for calculations of stability.
+However, future better diagnosed experiments (this work has motivated the construction of a more comprehensive set of magnetics diagnostics in WHAM) and a more rigorous set of fast electron basis functions will be required to fully quantify the importance of fast electrons in reconstructions of WHAM experiments and other sources of reconstruction error.